 When buying a car in Oregon, you must obtain certain documents from the seller in order to register and apply for a title in your name.
 The documents that you need include the bill of sale and vehicle title.
 You will use these documents to register and title the car you have purchased with the Oregon Driver and Motor Vehicle Services Division (DMV).
-You will also be required to submit Emissions Test Certificate during vehicle registration.
-Oregon Department of Environmental Quality (DEQ) is the body responsible for conducting vehicle emission tests and provision of emission test certificates.
-Armed with the required documents, you will now visit the Oregon Driver and Motor Vehicle Services Division (DMV) office to register and title the car in your name.
+In this guide, we go in depth what are the general requirement for registering your newly purchased car in Oregon.

 You will need the same documents when registering and titling the car in your name.
 Make sure you obtain the following documents from the seller:

 - Bill of sale (Form 735-501).